 Financial aid recipients are required to submit an official/final high school transcript or passing HiSET/GED certificate to the Registrar.
+They are also required to submit official college transcripts from all prior colleges/universities attended.

-2018/2019 Financial Aid Deadlines
+2019/2020 Financial Aid Deadlines